SOUND OF METAL Courtesy of Amazon Studios

 It is no surprise for Paul Raci to fit into Sound of Music so perfectly.
 Raci plays a key character that teaches us that being deaf doesn’t mean being handicap or is something to be fixed.

 During a series of adrenaline-fueled one-night gigs, itinerant punk-metal drummer Ruben (Riz Ahmed) begins to experience intermittent hearing loss.
 When a specialist tells him his condition will rapidly worsen, he thinks his music career — and with it his life — is over.
 His bandmate and girlfriend Lou (Olivia Cooke) checks the recovering heroin addict into a secluded sober house for the deaf in hopes it will prevent a relapse and help him learn to adapt to his new situation.
 But after being welcomed into a community that accepts him just as he is, Ruben has to choose between his equilibrium and the drive to reclaim the life he once knew.
 Utilizing startling, innovative sound design techniques, director Darius Marder takes audiences inside Ruben’s experience to vividly recreate his journey into a rarely examined world.

-Sound of Metal in select theaters today and on Prime Video December 4th
+See Sound of Metal in select theaters tomorrow and on Prime Video December 4th